Dimension Reduction for Fr\'echet Regression: Simulations

-We also show the plots of $Y$ versus the sufficient predictors obtained by rFOPG for Model \RN{1}-2.
+We also show the plots of $Y$ versus the sufficient predictors obtained by FOPG for Model \RN{1}-3.
 From Figure \ref{fig:sp_dist}, we see a strong relation between $Y$ and the first two estimated sufficient predictors $\hat\beta\lo 1\trans X$ and $\hat\beta\lo 2\trans X$, compared with $Y$ versus individual predictor $X_{3}$.
+We also observe that the first sufficient predictor captures the location variation and the second sufficient predictor captures the scale variation.